rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 The top 3 things that went well for this project were the art, tilemap support, and ECS.
 On the art side, the silhouettes in the background turned out better than expected.
-The back lighting (or at least the impression of back lighting) looks quite nice, even in motion.
+The backlighting (or at least the impression of backlighting) looks quite nice, even in motion.
 Tilemap support was added near the end of the jam built on [tiled].
 It catapulted development progress from seeing major changes every day to making major changes every hour. [shipyard] is the Entity